 - Develop a communication schedule: How often must you communicate with stakeholders?
 Will you send weekly status updates, hold monthly progress meetings, or provide ad-hoc updates as necessary?

-- Define communication protocols: What information should be there in your communications?
+- Define communication protocols: What information should be included in your communications?
 How will you handle sensitive information?

 While you can choose a separate communication tool, I suggest you choose a free collaboration platform instead.
 It’s a smart investment, and you won’t need to pay anything more.